 5. Act quickly in the case of an emergency

-- If a (justified) inconvenience has arisen and you can no longer carry on looking after the dog you are boarding, write us an email at email@example.com
+If a (justified) inconvenience has arisen and you can no longer carry on looking after the dog you are boarding or the dog has an accident while with you, write us an email at email@example.com

-How are payment of vet bills are carried out?
+How are the payments of vet bills carried out?

 In the case of an accident, you must pay the total cost of the vet bill and send it to us (along with a detailed vet report) so that we can reimburse you via your bank account.